Introduction

 Q: Is the conversion factor of 247.1 acres per km² exact?

 A: The factor is approximate.
 The exact value depends on the precise definition of the acre in square meters.
-The commonly accepted value is 247.105381467, but rounding to three decimal places (247.105) is sufficient for most purposes The details matter here.
-Simple as that..
+The commonly accepted value is 247.105381467, but rounding to three decimal places (247.105) is sufficient for most purposes That's the part that actually makes a difference..

 Q: How do I convert acres back to square kilometers?